jones58/LondonBrutalistMap/README.md

   - Shuffle button.
   - Search bar.
 - Game page
+  - I wanted to build a game using the same data, to test user's on their knowledge of the buildings.
+E.g. Photo, what building is this, user inputs their answer.
   - Fix the game so it works - commented out in header atm.
   - add more steps to game - atm just says correct or incorrect.
 Score counter etc. Add places already got right to local storage.